cassiobj/PCM-Python_lib/README.md

 Support

 For further assistance, please refer to the official documentation or contact support at cassiobj@gmail.com.

+Tested on Oracle Linux 7.9.
+This version of PCMPy.so is compiled for X86 processors.

 © 2024 Cássio B. Jemael.
 All rights reserved.